What is it for?

 Early research suggests that taking a specific combination of pancreatin and chemical dimethylpolysiloxane for a month could improve stomach swelling, intestinal gas, and flatulence in people with hiatal hernia.

 How does pancreatin work?

-Pancreatin contains amylase, lipase and protease, chemicals that help digest food.
-These chemicals are normally produced by the pancreas.
+Pancreatin contains amylase, lipase, and protease, chemicals that help digest food.
+The pancreas usually produces these chemicals.

 Pancreatin is probably safe when taken orally by people with pancreatic problems who can not digest food properly.

 However, some pancreatin products contaminated by Salmonella bacteria have caused illness.
 Be sure to get pancreatin from a reliable source.

 Pancreatin can cause nausea, vomiting, diarrhea, irritation of the mouth and skin, and allergic reactions.
 High doses can cause problems such as high blood levels of a substance called uric acid and damage to the colon.